-Thermal shock tests
+Thermal shock and temperature variation tests

 Validate the resistance of your equipment to temperature variations